kazeburo/Cookie-Baker/README.md

 # XS IMPLEMENTATION

-This module try to use [Cookie::Baker::XS](https://metacpan.org/pod/Cookie::Baker::XS)'s crush\_cookie by default and fail to it, use Cookie::Baker's pure-perl crush\_cookie.
+This module tries to use [Cookie::Baker::XS](https://metacpan.org/pod/Cookie::Baker::XS)'s crush\_cookie by default.
+If this fails, it will use Cookie::Baker's pure Perl crush\_cookie.

 There is no XS implementation of bake\_cookie yet.